 The best course of action is to wait until the Spring to see if there is any new growth emerging from your rose.

 If there are definite signs of life with emerging green leaves and the temperature is more consistently above freezing, then transplant the rose to a larger pot of at least 12 inches across to allow the rose more space for roots to develop.

-Prevention is better then cure with root rot as it is very difficult to revive a plant the is badly infected.
+Prevention is better than cure with root rot as it is very difficult to revive a plant that is badly infected.
 To prevent root rot during Winter:

 - Ensure the pot or container has several drainage holes in the base for excess water to escape.

 - Scale back any watering during Winter.
-It is likely the rose can attain all the moisture it requires in Winter from rainfall.
+The rose can likely attain all the moisture it requires in Winter from rainfall.
 If you live in a climate with a dry Winter, water the rose once every 4 weeks so the soil does not dry out completely.

 The symptoms of root rot are yellow or brown drooping foliage poor growth and the roots look dark brown.